human-conditions/yodrew.github.io-original/_pages/galt.md

     - its job is healing
     - knowing this, one can finally relax on the conscious level, relinquish control, and support the process

 Normal rest and healing enable us to recover from daily wear and tear.
-Profound rest enables us to recover from the wear and tear of a lifetime, including the inheritance from our ancestors.
+Profound rest enables us to recover from the wear and tear of a lifetime.
 The buck stops here.
-We can bring our collective drama to a close ahead of historical schedule.
-We recover the capacity to do so by recovering ourselves.
-This is how.
+We can end our collective drama ahead of historical schedule.
+We recover the power to do so by recovering ourselves.
+Hygienic darkroom retreating is how.

 See for yourself.
-It takes a $50 in materials, a couple weekends to prepare, and a 3-day weekend to test it.
+It takes $50 in materials, a couple weekends to prepare, and a 3-day weekend to test it.
 My book explains everything in detail, from abstract theory to protocol to construction.
 Read it for free at darkroomretreat.com.